abra-code/replay/mcp_tool_schemas.md

   resolve under the **project directory** (the first allowed directory).
   **Relative globs are never resolved against the process working directory.**

-For a literal-substring content search, escape ERE metacharacters in `regex` (e.g. `\*`, `\.`).
+For a literal-substring content search, escape regex metacharacters in `regex` (e.g. `\*`, `\.`).
 To search by **filename** instead of contents, use `glob_search` (by glob) or `search_files` (by name substring).